Biomedical Research Centre and NIHR funded facilities

-Staffed by expert investigators and clinicians, NIHR BRCs are leaders in translating lab-based discoveries into new cutting edge treatments, technologies, diagnostics and other interventions in clinical settings.
+NIHR BRCs support researchers and clinicians to translate lab-based discoveries into new cutting-edge treatments, technologies, diagnostics and other interventions for patients.

 The aims of NIHR BRCs are to: